Skip to main content

 Family Origins:

 This was Gaur Banga or Bengal.
-My forefathers lived in the Jessore districts of present-day Bangladesh.
-They were descendants of Shaktri, the son of Ved Vyas, whose family lived in Kanauj U.P. and we are direct descendants of Sage Vasistha who taught Rama the Vedas.
-The Shaktri clan travelled from the Vasistha Ashram near River Beas to Kanauj in UP ( Present Uttarakhand) to teach and practice medicines there.
+My forefathers lived in the Jessore district of present-day Bangladesh.
+They were descendants of Shaktri, the son of Ved Vyas, whose family lived in Kanauj, U.P., and we are direct descendants of Sage Vasistha, who taught Rama the Vedas.
+The Shaktri clan travelled from the Vasistha Ashram near the River Beas to Kanauj in UP ( Present Uttarakhand) to teach and practice medicines there.
 They were Vedic-age Vaidyas.
 They were learned people of the Brahmin class trained to cure difficult diseases.
 Pandit Saktridhar Sen and his family were invited to King Adhisur's court in Bengal for his reputation as a curer.

 Vashistar1.jpg